 Step 2: Create Groups for Experimenting

 The next step involves creating at least two groups, one of which is provided with training and the other is not.
-This is commonly known as A/B testing and it can help you in comparing the impact with or without training.
+This is commonly known as A/B testing and it can help you with regards to the query we’ve all been asking; how to measure impact of training?

 It’s important to note that you need to compare across one set of variables as it makes it easier to compare.
-This means including one variable for measuring training and one variable for measuring its impact.
+This means including one variable to track training and one variable to measure impact of training.
 There are other important considerations, and you can read more here on how to do a A/B testing.

 You provide one experiment group with no or limited training and this is called the control group.
 You provide a greater amount of training to the other group, which is called the challenger.
 This will help produce results that can be compared.